Our History

 1991

-Hydro-Air Engineering and Gang-Nail Systems operating companies merge under one brand: MiTek Industries, Inc. For the first time, Hydro-Air Engineering and Gang-Nail Systems go to market as one brand, MiTek.
+Gang-Nail Systems and Hydro-Air Engineering operating companies merge as MiTek Industries, Inc., and go to market as one brand, MiTek.

 MiTek's History - An envelope of gang nail plates wrapped in bubble wrap